 Looking at these dimensions you will see it is a nice-sized travel trailer and should provide sufficient space for one person or a couple.

 The Gross Vehicle Weight Rating (GVWR) of the Nest is 4,000 lbs which allow the Nest to be towed with a medium to full-sized SUV or pickup.
 For example, a Hyundai Santa Fe has a towing capacity of 5,000 lbs.

 The net carrying capacity is 600 lbs which should be quite sufficient for clothes, groceries, accessories, etc. The freshwater capacity is 24 gallons which for 1-2 which again is sufficient for a single person or a couple.

 For interior comfort, you will find a 30-amp, 13,500 BTU A/C unit with a heat strip, as well as a 16,000 BTU ducted-furnace.
 A 3.22 cubic-foot refrigerator is also standard on both the Nest 16FB and 16U.

-Windows are aplenty, 8 of them allow natural light and an excellent view of your surrounding.
+Windows are aplenty, 8 of them allow natural light and an excellent view of your surroundings.
 The queen-sized bed (58″ x 80″) comfortably sleeps up to two.

 So now that you’ve read about the specs of the Nest we’ll take a look at some of the exterior features.
 There are over 25 exterior features built as standard on both models.
 Here is a list of some of the more prominent features.